abijith-2002/bugflow-backend/assets/supabase.md

 - Authorization: Bearer SUPABASE_ANON_KEY
 - Content-Type: application/json

-Signup no longer forwards a request-provided redirect URL.
-Configure redirect behavior in Supabase (Site URL and Redirect URLs).
-The application may still rely on SITE_URL for general usage elsewhere.
+Signup does not accept a request-provided redirect URL.
+Configure all redirect behavior in Supabase (Site URL and Redirect URLs in the Supabase Dashboard).
+The backend does not need a SITE_URL variable.

 ## Current setup status